Quantization and quantum oscillations of the sublattice charge order in Dirac insulators

-We demonstrated that Dirac insulators with broken sublattice symmetry exhibit singular magnetic field dependence of $SCO$.
-The behavior of $SCO$ is affected by a magnetic field, showing different qualitative characteristics based on the strength of the staggered sublattice potential and the magnetic field.
-The energy scale governing the qualitative behavior of $SCO$ is the cutoff energy $\alpha$ at which the lattice dispersion can be approximated by a Dirac dispersion (UV cutoff for the Dirac Hamiltonian).
-We show that at weak sublattice potentials, $\Delta\ll\alpha$, the $SCO$ exhibits universal quantization at intermediate magnetic fields corresponding to $\omega_c\lesssim\Delta$, due to the integer degeneracy of the zeroth LL.
-At higher magnetic fields, $\omega_c\gtrsim\Delta$, the $SCO$ displays magneto-oscillations akin to the anomalous de Haas–van Alphen effect, as observed in Dirac insulators under strong fields at low temperature.
+We demonstrate that Dirac insulators with broken sublattice symmetry exhibit a singular magnetic-field dependence of the SCO.
+The qualitative behavior of SCO is controlled by both the staggered sublattice potential, $\Delta$, and the magnetic field, with the relevant ultraviolet energy scale set by the cutoff $\alpha$—the range within which the lattice dispersion can be faithfully approximated by a Dirac Hamiltonian.

+For Dirac insulators, namely weak sublattice potentials, $\Delta \ll \alpha$, SCO shows two distinct regimes.
+At intermediate magnetic fields, where $\omega_c \lesssim \Delta$, SCO exhibits universal quantization, originating from the integer degeneracy of the zeroth Landau level.
+At stronger magnetic fields, $\omega_c \gtrsim \Delta$, SCO develops magnetic oscillations analogous to the anomalous de Haas–van Alphen effect, as observed in Dirac insulators under strong fields at low temperature.
 When the sublattice potential exceeds the cutoff, $\Delta \gtrsim \alpha$, the Dirac approximation no longer accurately describes the system.
 In this regime, the quantized behavior of SCO is lost, and its properties can only be captured through explicit lattice-level calculations, such as exact diagonalization.